Choose Ohio First

 - Physical Sciences: chemistry (grades 7-12)

 - Technology Education (grades 4-12)

 - Integrated Mathematics (grades 7-12)

-- Middle Childhood Education: math and science concentrations (grades 4-9)
+- Middle Childhood Education: math and/or science concentrations (grades 4-9)

 Additionally, the T.J.
 Smull College of Engineering offers a major in Engineering Education, which leads to the ability to teach secondary mathematics with an engineering focus.
 Hear from one of our Choose Ohio First Scholars about why the Engineering Education major was right for her.